dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 `python PyRate.py .../Canis_pbdb_data_PyRate.py -qShift .../epochs_q.txt`

+Finally, a **TPP + Gamma model** can be used to **incorporate both temporal and across-lineages variation in the preservation rates**.
+This is perhaps the most realistic preservation model currently available in PyRate and is set with the following commands:

+`python PyRate.py .../Canis_pbdb_data_PyRate.py -qShift .../epochs_q.txt -mG`

-Formal **model testing between preservation models** is currently not implemented in PyRate.
+Note that formal **model testing between preservation models** is currently not implemented in PyRate.

 #### Analysis setup